Bowling is one of America’s most beloved pastimes and also one of its most competitive sports.

 While the rules behind each symbol may be confusing at first, with practice you will be able to easily and quickly keep track of your score and confidently tally your points.

-Thankfully, whichever ancient civilization created bowling decided to keep the symbols simple, making them easy to recognize and understand.
+Thankfully, whichever ancient civilization created bowling decided to keep the symbols simple, making them easy to recognize and understand and a standard scoring system.

 The running total is simply adding the current frame bowled to the previous frame’s total.

-Each of the ten pins is worth one point, therefore if you knock down 5 pins you get five points for that throw.
+In ten pin bowling, each of the pins is worth one point, therefore if you knock down eight pins you get eight points for that throw.
 Good ole reliable numbers are used to keep track of your points.

 Strike: Shown as an ‘X’

 The ultimate goal of each frame is to get a strike.
-A strike happens when you knock down all ten pins with your first throw.
+A strike happens when you knock down all ten pins with your first roll.

 Example: How to Score a Strike

-Now, say you roll a strike and then roll another strike, congratulations, you got a Double!
+Now, say you roll a strike (your initial strike) and then roll another strike, congratulations, you got a Double!

 But this is where the point system gets a little complicated.
 As mentioned above, a strike is ten points plus the next two throws.

-So if you get two strikes in a row but only knock down a few pins in the following frame, the second strike plus the pins from the first non-strike throw are added to the first strike’s frame.
+So if you get two strikes in a row but only knock down a few pins on the third shot, the second strike plus the pins from the first non-strike throw are added to the first strike’s frame.

 After that, the two non-strike throws are added to the second strike’s frame plus the customary ten points for getting a strike.